 "The Telltale Heart" by Trevor Corson was named a Notable Essay of the Year by Best American Essays.
-The essay originally appeared in Transition, a literary journal published out of the Department of African and African American Studies at Harvard University.
+The essay originally appeared in Transition, a literary journal published at the time out of the W.E.B DuBois Institute in the Department of African and African American Studies at Harvard University.

 Trevor served as the managing editor of Transition during the years it won the Alternative Press Award for International Reporting three times and was a finalist for a National Magazine Award in General Excellence.

 Black Muslims think organ donation is a racist plot.
 Japanese Buddhists think heart transplant surgeons are murderers.
 And a growing number of critics think Western doctors are medically advanced but ethically backward.
 A report from the frontlines of the free death debate.

 Having a kidney cut out won't kill you.
 You can even lose both kidneys and survive, if someone plugs you into a dialysis machine in time.
 Kidneys can also be harvested from a cadaver: as long as they're fresh, they can be transplanted successfully.
 Your corneas, too, can be sliced off after cardiac arrest and grafted onto a living person's eyeballs.